dustin10/VichUploaderBundle/Resources/doc/known_issues.md

 when there is no change on field mapped by Doctrine, the file upload is not handled if the image field is the only updated.

-A workaround to solve this issue is to manually set the file name property to
+A workaround to solve this issue is to manually generate a change:
-null:

 ```
 class Product